76Trystan/number-plate-check-in/README.md

 ## About Me

 My Name is Trystan, I am currently studying to become a software engineer.
-During my studies I work part time at a very busy valet service, over the years of working there, the company in charge has always tried various methods to create a fast an efficient environment for both customer and attendant (my role).
+During my studies I work part time at a very busy valet, over the years of working there, the company in charge has always tried various methods to create a fast an efficient environment for both customer and attendant .
 However, with each attempt, they have never full addressed the efficienty side of things.
 This project is designed to address all user/customer requirements for a fully functional and efficient check in system.

 ---